-(9) This Act is not an exclusive law on the subject of voidable transfers and obligations.
-See § 1, Comment (2).
-Nothing in this Act is intended to affectFor example, the application of Uniform Commercial Code supplements or modifies the operation of this Act in numerous ways.
-Instances include the following:

-(i) U.C.C. § 2-402(2) (2014).
-Section 2-402(2) recognizes the generally prevailing rule that retention of possession of goods by a seller may be voidable, but limits the application of the rule by negating any imputation of voidability from "retention of possession in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification."
-(Indeed, independently of § 2-402(2), retention of possession of goods in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification should not in itself be considered to "hinder, delay, or defraud" any creditor of the merchant-seller under § 4(a)(1) in any case.)
-Similarly, like the Uniform Fraudulent Conveyance Act, this Act does not preempt statutes governing bulk transfers (including Article 6 of the Uniform Commercial Code in jurisdictions where it remains in force).).)
+- 9. This Act is not an exclusive law on the subject of voidable transfers and obligations.
+See § 1, Comment 2.
+For example, the Uniform Commercial Code supplements or modifies the operation of this Act in numerous ways.
+Instances include the following: - (a) U.C.C. § 2-402(2) (2014) recognizes the generally prevailing rule that retention of possession of goods by a seller may be voidable, but limits the application of the rule by negating any imputation of voidability from "retention of possession in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification."
+(Indeed, independently of § 2-402(2), retention of possession of goods in good faith and current course of trade by a merchant-seller for a commercially reasonable time after a sale or identification should not in itself be considered to "hinder, delay, or defraud" any creditor of the merchant-seller under § 4(a)(1).) - (b) Section 2A-308(1) provides a rule analogous to § 2-402(2) for situations in which a lessor retains possession of goods that are subject to a lease contract.
+Section 2A-308(3) provides that retention of possession of goods by the seller-lessee in a sale-leaseback transaction does not render the transaction voidable by a creditor of the seller-lessee if the buyer bought for value and in good faith. - (c) This Act does not preempt statutes governing bulk transfers, including Article 6 of the Uniform Commercial Code in jurisdictions in which it remains in force. - (d) Section 9-205 precludes treating a security interest in personal property as voidable on account of various enumerated features it may have.
+Among other things, § 9-205 immunizes a security interest in tangible property from being avoided on account of the secured party not being in possession of the property, notwithstanding the historical skepticism of nonpossessory property interests.